 Forever Interiors has to be at the top of my list.
 The owner Martin is a good friend and makes some of the MOST STUNNING furniture you will find!

-Craigs List, Facebook Marketplace, local Facebook groups, salvage shops are all great places to find second-hand couches and sofas.
+Craigs List, Facebook Marketplace, local Facebook groups, and salvage shops are all great places to find second-hand couches and sofas.

-Bottom line when it comes to Sustainable Eco Friendly Sofas & Couches
+A final word about Sustainable Eco Friendly Sofas & Couches

 I hope I've given you some useful info on how to shop for a sustainable sofa.
 If you have any questions, please feel free to reach out to me anytime.